misanthropic-ai/python-docker-mcp/README.md

    - Variables defined in one execution are available in subsequent executions
    - Suitable for interactive, stateful REPL-like sessions

+### Preinstalled Packages

+The Docker containers come with several common scientific and data analysis libraries preinstalled:

+- **NumPy**: For numerical computing
+- **Pandas**: For data manipulation and analysis
+- **SciPy**: For scientific computing and technical computing
+- **Matplotlib**: For creating visualizations
+- **scikit-learn**: For machine learning
+- **SymPy**: For symbolic mathematics

+These packages can be imported directly without installation, making it easier to perform common data science tasks.

 ### Tools

 The server provides the following tools: